FlorianRhiem/pyGLFW/README.md

 pip install glfw
 ```

 To use the module, you also need to install the actual GLFW shared library.
-Linux and macOS users should [compile the library from source](http://www.glfw.org/docs/latest/compile.html) (use `-DBUILD_SHARED_LIBS=ON`) and Windows users can download binaries on the [GLFW download site](http://www.glfw.org/download.html).
+Linux and macOS users should [compile the library from source](http://www.glfw.org/docs/latest/compile.html) (use `-DBUILD_SHARED_LIBS=ON`) and Windows users can download binaries on the [GLFW download site](http://www.glfw.org/download.html). pyGLFW will search for the library in a list of search paths (including those in `LD_LIBRARY_PATH` on Linux and `DYLD_LIBRARY_PATH` on macOS).
+If you want to use a specific library, you can set the `PYGLFW_LIBRARY` environment variable to its path.

 Example Code
 ------------